-- In the absence of individual fields (personal preferences): - the dynamics leads to the dominance of one opinion over the other, but not to complete consensus. - If the initial magnetization is about zero: - large majority of spins in the same opinion with stable domains of spins in the minority opinion state. - In the presence of individual fields: - these minority domains become metastable: they remain stationary for a very long time, then they suddenly shrink to smaller clusters, which again persist for a very long time, before shrinking again, and so on ("staircase dynamics").
+- In the absence of individual fields (personal preferences): - the dynamics leads to the dominance of one opinion over the other, but not to complete consensus. - In the presence of individual fields: - these minority domains become metastable: they remain stationary for a very long time, then they suddenly shrink to smaller clusters, which again persist for a very long time, before shrinking again, and so on ("staircase dynamics").